Real-Dev-Squad/feature-flag-backend/README.md

   ```
   sam local start-api
   ```
-  By default the port 3000 is used, if you need to change add the `--port {port_number}` options at end the end of above command
+  By default port 3000 is used, if you need to change add the `--port {port_number}` options at end the end of the above command
-  If you have multiple aws proiles use the `--profile {profile_name}` option at end the end of above command For more options refer [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html)
+  If you have multiple AWS profiles use the `--profile {profile_name}` option at the end the end of the above command For more options refer [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-api.html)

 ## Usage